ShiqiYang2022/ShiqiYang2022.github.io/_pages/about.md

 My reseach focus on Industrial Organization.

-I am a sophisticated agent with hyperbolic discount function.
+I am a sophisticated agent with quasi-hyperbolic discount function.